eosnetworkfoundation/docs/docs/04_protocol/01_consensus_protocol.md

 This layer ultimately decides which blocks, received and synced among the elected producers, eventually become final, and hence permanently recorded in the blockchain.
 It gets a schedule of producers proposed by the second layer (see [3.2.
 Layer 2: Delegated PoS](#32-layer-2-delegated-pos-dpos)) and uses that schedule to determine which blocks are correctly signed by the appropriate producer.
 For byzantine fault tolerance, the layer uses a two-stage block confirmation process by which a two-thirds supermajority of producers from the current scheduled set confirm each block twice.
 The first confirmation stage proposes a last irreversible block (LIB).
 The second stage confirms the proposed LIB as final.
 At this point, the block becomes irreversible.
 This layer is also used to signal producer schedule changes, if any, at the beginning of every schedule round.

 ### 3.1.1.
-EOSIO Algorithmic Finality
+Antelope Algorithmic Finality
-The EOSIO consensus model achieves algorithmic finality (differing from the merely probabilistic finality that at best can be achieved in Proof of Work models) through the signatures from the chosen set of special participants (active producers) that are arranged in a schedule to determine which party is authorized to sign the block at a particular time slot.
-Changes to this schedule can be initiated by privileged smart contracts running on the EOSIO blockchain, but any initiated changes to the schedule do not take effect until after the block that initiated the schedule change has been finalized by two stages of confirmations.
+The Antelope consensus model achieves algorithmic finality (differing from the merely probabilistic finality that at best can be achieved in Proof of Work models) through the signatures from the chosen set of special participants (active producers) that are arranged in a schedule to determine which party is authorized to sign the block at a particular time slot.
+Changes to this schedule can be initiated by privileged smart contracts running on the Antelope blockchain, but any initiated changes to the schedule do not take effect until after the block that initiated the schedule change has been finalized by two stages of confirmations.
 Each stage of confirmations is performed by a supermajority of producers from the current scheduled set of active producers.

 ## 3.2.
 Layer 2: Delegated PoS (DPoS)